naomilee-wr/VHProcesses/docs/_sources/SupplementaryGuidelines/Development/VxWorksDocAsCode_SG.rst.txt

 All the new feature documents changes in devdoc or vxworks repository should follow the code review process with InfoDev team as reviewer：

 1. Please include shoba.tumma@windriver.com for any reviews of code that generates customer facing text in vxworks repository.
-   Public API markup, BSP readme.md, new and updated layer.vsbl and "*.cdf" files, and general code with printf() and logMsg() string updates.
+   Public API markup, BSP readme.md, new and updated layer.vsbl and .cdf files, and general code with printf() and logMsg() string updates.

 2. Please include Bryan.Douglas@windriver.com  on code reviews of  new feature document file commits to devdoc repository.